cncf/devstats.archive/README.md

 - This is implemented as [gha2db.rb](https://github.com/cncf/gha2db/blob/master/gha2db.rb) in POC.
 - Already implemented in Go [gha2db.go](https://github.com/cncf/gha2db/blob/master/cmd/gha2db/gha2db.go).
 - This is a `fetcher` equivalent, differences are that it reads from GitHub archive instead of GitHub API and writes to Postgres instead of MySQL
 - It saves ALL data from GitHub archives, so we have all GitHub structures fully populated.
-See [Database structure](https://github.com/cncf/gha2db/blob/master/README.ruby.md).
+See [Database structure](https://github.com/cncf/gha2db/blob/master/USAGE.md).
 - We have all historical data from all possible GitHub events and summary values for repositories at given points of time.
 - The idea is to divide all data into two categories: `const` and `variable`.
 Const data is a data that is not changing in time, variable data is a data that changes in time, so `event_id` is added as a part of this data primary key.
-- Table structure, `const` and `variable` description can be found in [Ruby version readme](https://github.com/cncf/gha2db/blob/master/README.ruby.md)
+- Table structure, `const` and `variable` description can be found in [Ruby version readme](https://github.com/cncf/gha2db/blob/master/USAGE.md)
 - The program can be parallelized very easy (events are distinct in different hours, so each hour can be processed by other CPU), POC uses 48 CPUs on cncftest.io.

 3) `db2influx` (computes metrics given as SQL files to be run on Postgres and saves time series output to InfluxDB)
 - This is implemented as [db2influx.rb](https://github.com/cncf/gha2db/blob/master/db2influx.rb) in POC.
-- ALready implemented in Go [db2influx.go](https://github.com/cncf/gha2db/blob/master/cmd/db2influx/db2influx.go).
+- Already implemented in Go [db2influx.go](https://github.com/cncf/gha2db/blob/master/cmd/db2influx/db2influx.go).
 - This separates metrics complex logic in SQL files, `db2influx` executes parameterized SQL files and write final time-series to InfluxDB.
 - Parameters are `'{{from}}'`, `'{{to}}'` to allow computing the given metric for any date period.
 - This means that InfluxDB will only hold multiple time-series (very simple data).
 InfluxDB is extremely good at manipulating such kind of data - this is what it was created for.